lucas-f021/Courier/README.md

 ### 3. Google Cloud setup (required)

-This is the most involved step.
-You need a Google Cloud project with OAuth credentials.
+You need a Google Cloud project with OAuth credentials to access Gmail, Calendar, and Drive.

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project (or select an existing one)